There are a number of themes in the gospel narratives that are relevant to recovery from abuse.

 For an excellent introduction to spiritual abuse in the N.T. see the lecture by Jeff Vanvonderen

 Jesus and Women The Gospel narratives give a prominent role to women.
 They show Jesus interacting with women in grace-full and honoring ways.
-Consider, for example, the final verses of the Gospel of Mark.10.
+Consider, for example, the final verses of the Gospel of Mark. ((The text of Mark almost certainly originally ended with Mark 16:8.)).
 Mary Magdalene, Mary the mother of James, and Salome come to "anoint" Jesus body with spices as was the custom.
 Jesus is not there.
 A young man says to them:

 6 "Don’t be alarmed," he said.
 "You are looking for Jesus the Nazarene, who was crucified.
 He has risen!
 He is not here.
 See the place where they laid him.
 7 But go, tell his disciples and Peter, ‘He is going ahead of you into Galilee.
 There you will see him, just as he told you.’ " 8 Trembling and bewildered, the women went out and fled from the tomb.
 They said nothing to anyone, because they were afraid.